uyuni-project/subscription-matcher/src/test/resources/scenario7/README.md

 Additionally we have one system in this scenario where we do not have a subscription for (1122, RES 5).

-Finally, an invalid pin is provided as input, matching a physical- only subscription to a VM.
+Finally, an invalid pin is provided as input, matching a wrong product.

 Result
 ------